pboot/CQLtry/README.rst

 - repetitions (+ or {})
 - anchoring query to beginning of sentence

-So many of the interesting aspects of CQL are missing.
+This means many of the interesting aspects of CQL are missing.
 I may add a feature or two in the future, but don't expect any large improvements in CQL coverage.